pinglu85/algoExpert/find-closest-value-in-bst.md

 ### Understanding the problem

-I will be given a Binary Search Tree and a target integer value.
-I am asked to write a function that returns the closest value to that target value that's contained in the BST.
+Given a Binary Search Tree and a target integer value, I am asked to write a function that returns the closest value to that target value that's contained in the BST.
 There will be only one closest value.

 For example,